recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### Returns

 Validated state value, converted from it, or undefined.
-If `undefined` is returned, State hooks will return the `defaultValue` of the `LocationStateDefinition` as state.
+If `undefined` is returned, state hooks will return the `defaultValue` of the `LocationStateDefinition` as state.

 #### Example